ghislainv/deforestation-maps-Mada/README.md

 ### Geospatial libraries

-The GDAL library (<http://www.gdal.org/>) and GRASS GIS 7.2.x software (<https://grass.osgeo.org/>) are needed to run this script.
+Computations detailed in the R script depend on several geospatial libraries external to R. The GDAL library (<http://www.gdal.org/>) and GRASS GIS 7.2.x software (<https://grass.osgeo.org/>) need to be installed to run the R script.
 Call to GDAL and GRASS GIS 7.2 functions are made through the function `system()` in R.

 ### Fragmentation

-For computing fragmentation, the `r.forestfrag` add-on must be installed.
+For computing Riitters et al. 2000 fragmentation index, the `r.forestfrag` add-on must be installed.
 GRASS GIS add-ons can be easily installed in the local installation through the graphical user interface (Menu - Settings - Addons Extension - Install) or via the [`g.extension`](https://grass.osgeo.org/grass72/manuals/g.extension.html) command.

 ## Portability

 For our study, computations have been done on a Linux workstation.
-Windows users should preferentially install [OSGeo-Live](https://live.osgeo.org/en/), a geospatial Linux distribution within a [VirtualBox virtual machine](https://live.osgeo.org/en/quickstart/virtualization_quickstart.html).
+To use the R script, Windows users should preferentially install [OSGeo-Live](https://live.osgeo.org/en/), a geospatial Linux distribution, within a [VirtualBox virtual machine](https://live.osgeo.org/en/quickstart/virtualization_quickstart.html).

 Another possibility would be to install [OSGeo4W](https://trac.osgeo.org/osgeo4w/), a binary distribution of a broad set of open source geospatial software for Windows environments including GDAL and GRASS.
-The script have not been tested on Windows but minimal changes to the code should be necessary to make it work.
+The script has not been tested on Windows but minimal changes to the code should be necessary to make it work.
+For example, command `system()` must be replaced by command `shell()` under Windows.

 The path to the GRASS GIS package must be provided when connecting R to GRASS with function `initGRASS()`.
 On Linux, find the path to GRASS GIS with `$ grass72 --config path`.
-It should return somethin like `/usr/lib/grass72`.
+It should return something like `/usr/lib/grass72`.
 On Windows, find the path to GRASS GIS with `C:\>grass72.bat --config path`.
 If you use OSGeo4W, it should be `C:\OSGeo4W\apps\grass\grass-7.2`.

 ## References